July 1, 2017

 Down Styphon! has arrived from the printers!
 I'll be mailing out pre-order copies for the next week.
 The book is another beautiful volume with library binding and a wonderful Alan Gutierrez cover.
-It is now available for purchase in the Shop.
+It is now available for purchase in the Store.
 There are no plans at the present time for any e-book editions.

 Nos-Hostigos is at peace for the first time since Kalvan landed on the Aryan-Transpacific, Styphon's House Subsector’s time-line.
 Local threats in the Middle Kingdoms have been neutralized and Styphon’s House is busy trying to regain their former strength in the Five Great Kingdoms.
 Some of the new Great Kings have no love for Styphon's House and its quest for power over the great kings.